Sergio Reyes of Tacos Friday opened up his Food Truck amid the pandemic. Photo courtesy of Tacos Friday.

 As the (misquoted) Field of Dreams line goes, 'if you build it, they will come.'
 And they have.
 "When we made that first Facebook post we certainly didn't expect to be re-launching our business two and a half months later," Sean told me.
 "Jon and I couldn't be more thankful for the people that have supported us and given us the chance to do what we love."

-Tacos Friday was able to set up in area neighborhoods and actually gained business during the pandemic!
+Tacos Friday was able to set up in area neighborhoods and gained business during the pandemic!
 Photo courtesy of Tacos Friday.

 Sergio Reyes and Vugar Ismayilov, owners of Tacos Friday were uncertain about their future when the pandemic hit.
-They are in the more unique position of running a food truck, so there are literally no doors to open or close when it comes to seating.
-However, when the 'stay at home' order was issued, it actually created opportunities that they might not have had otherwise.
+They are in the more unique position of running a food truck, so there are no doors to open or close when it comes to seating.
+However, when the 'stay at home' order was issued, it created opportunities that they might not have had otherwise.
 They would follow a lead to which neighborhood to park, delighting many.
 But once word got out, they began juggling requests to move to new neighborhoods and communities.
 "The customers have been amazing,” Sergio said.
 “We cannot thank them enough for the support."